robert-laws/robert-laws.github.io/my_collections/_posts/2020-12-12-setting-up-react-with-tailwindcss.md

 };
 ```

 The Tailwind CSS configuration includes set up for purging, which is a great feature to reduce the final CSS output by removing unused CSS definitions from the final CSS.
 The Tailwind CSS configuration file also allows for easy extension, variants, and plugins by adding them into the configuration.
-Thankfully, the creators of Tailwind CSS provides some really good [https://tailwindcss.com/docs/configuration](documentation on how to configure Tailwind CSS) on their website.
+Thankfully, the creators of Tailwind CSS provides some really good [documentation on how to configure Tailwind CSS](https://tailwindcss.com/docs/configuration) on their website.

 #### 3. Include Tailwind in the Project